script3/soroban-governor/docs/architecture.md

 The Soroban Bonding implementation is an extension contract to a Stellar Asset that allows the asset to be safely used in governance systems.
 Due to issues like double counting, Stellar Assets cannot safely be used as a voting token for a governance system.
 This contract acts as a Soroban wrapper to bring both checkpoints and delegation to a Stellar Asset.

+NOTE: This contract is only intended to be used with a Stellar Asset.
+For Soroban tokens, it is highly recommended to use [Soroban Votes](#soroban-votes) instead.
+However, if a Soroban token is used as the underlying token, it must have at most a max total supply of `2^96` to avoid complications with the checkpoint logic.

 To get bonded voter tokens, a user can bond their Stellar Asset into the Soroban Bonding contract at a 1-1 rate.
 These tokens can be unbonded at any time for the user's original Stellar Assets at a 1-1 rate.
 Bonded voter tokens are non-transferable.

+#### Emissions

+The Soroban Bonding implementation includes the ability for the Governor contract to emit Stellar Assets to users that bond tokens in the Soroban Bonding contract.

+The Governor can pass a proposal to invoke `set_emis` on the Soroban Bonding contract, which emits `amount` of tokens until a specified end `timestamp` (in seconds since epoch).
+The Governor must be able to transfer `amount` of the Stellar Asset to the Soroban Bonding contract for this proposal to execute, and the resulting total supply after all emissions must be less than `2^96`.

+Holders of the bonded token will then start receiving emissions proportionally based on the total supply of bonded tokens.
+When these emissions are claimed, the emissions will be credited to holders bonded token balance, and voting balance will be updated accordingly.